tcltk/tcl/doc/markdown/Method.md

         Tcl_Obj *const *objv);
 ```

 The *clientData* argument to a Tcl\_MethodCallProc is the value that was given when the method was created, the *interp* is a place in which to execute scripts and access variables as well as being where to put the result of the method, and the *objc* and *objv* fields give the parameter objects to the method.
-The calling context of the method can be discovered through the *objectContext* argument, and the return value from a Tcl\_MethodCallProc is any Tcl return code (e.g. TCL\_OK, TCL\_ERROR).
+The calling context of the method can be discovered through the *objectContext* argument, and the return value from a Tcl\_MethodCallProc is any Tcl return code (e.g. [TCL\_OK][catch], [TCL\_ERROR][catch]).

 ## Tcl\_methoddeleteproc function signature